 I’m not going to lie, these took a long time to make BUT I really loved how they came out.

 Once done I placed the roses in a favor tube with red Sixlets to represent the petal falling.

 Ariel’s Pearls: Shell cookies found at the dollar store, aqua tinted buttercream, and a white Sixlet.
 Use a Wilton Round Tip (#10, #11, or #12) and pipe long tear drops of frosting on the bottom cookie.
 Add white Sixlet and place another cookie on top.

-Ariel’s Jewels: I designed an underwater scene, complete with Nemo, to use as the “backdrop” in this cellophane candy bag.
+Ariel’s Jewels: I designed an underwater scene, complete with Flounder, to use as the “backdrop” in this cellophane candy bag.
 Cut green Twizzlers various sizes (seaweed) and add green Jelly Beans (seagrass).
 You want them to look like they are sitting on the bottom of the ocean.
 Place an Ariel shell mirror party favor within the “seagrass” and finish off with green ribbon.

 Snow White Party Food and Favor

 Wicked Queen’s Poison Apples: Tint white cake mix using red gel food coloring.
 It might take a lot of gel to get to the desired color.
 Create a stem using a small piece of Tootsie Roll then pipe leaves using a leaf tip.